AntikoreDev/AntikoreDev/README.md

 ## Social Links
 * [Itch.io](https://antikore.itch.io/) · Some games and stuff I've made

-_*Alglotipedia = Set of computer languages of any kind which I know how to use._
+_*Alglotipedia = Set of computer languages of any kind which I know how to use, including programming, scripting, markup, etc. (I included my known technologies too!)_